 In some cases, you will discover that the insurance company charges fees for an early cancellation of your car insurance.
 If this is the case, they will first use your existing money to pay for those fees and then send you a bill for whatever is remaining.

 It is vital that you read the small print for any insurance contract to ensure that you don’t have to pay any fees if you cancel your account early.

 It is perfectly legal for an insurance company to charge you early termination fees.

-Only a handful of insurance companies are doing this to discourage cancelation due to a couple of dollars of savings each month.
+Only a handful of insurance companies do this to discourage cancellation due to a couple of dollars of savings each month.
 Some fees are as low as $20 but some companies charge equal to one month’s premium, or even more.

 The bottom line is that if this happens to you, you are going to have to pay, just like they would have to pay you if you owe any money.

 Their recourse isn’t going to be small claims court, instead, they are going to report your non-payment to the credit reporting companies and your credit score will be affected, so keep that in mind.